 This is Facebook alone.

-If you consider the numbers in other social media channels.
+Suppose you consider the numbers in other social media channels.
 Marketing on social media is a must for your affiliate marketing business.

-A good way to use a Facebook page is to create your page around a specific theme or topic.
+An excellent way to use a Facebook page is to create your page around a specific theme or topic.
 For instance, if your page is in the writing service category, your content should focus on improving the writing skills of your followers.

-To make them a better writer.
+To make them better writers.

 You start by writing a series of updates to engage your audience in the discussion.
 You do this to educate them about the subject.
 And build trust with your followers.